Megha-Bose/Linux-C-Shell/README.md

     Here, `n` is taken as an input from the user.
     - Takes input only in the specified format.
     - Terminates when `q` is pressed.

+### Additional Features

+1. `​CTRL-Z`

+    - Changes the status of currently running job to stop, and pushes it to the background.

+2. `CTRL-C`

+    - Sends SIGINT signal to the current foreground job​.
+    - If there is no foreground job, then the signal does not have any effect on the shell.

+3. Input-Output Redirection & Piping

+    - Handles <, >, >>, and | operators appropriately, wherever they are in the command